wanforge/quotes/README.md

 - 🎵 I am of the opinion that my life belongs to the community, and as long as I live it is my privilege to do for it whatever I can.
 - 🎷 If you were to offer a thirsty man all wisdom, you would not please him more than if you gave him a drink.
 - 🎷 In the business world, the rearview mirror is always clearer than the windshield.
+- 🎺 I've missed more than 9000 shots in my career.
+I've lost almost 300 games.
+26 times, I've been trusted to take the game winning shot and missed.
+I've failed over and over and over again in my life.
+And that is why I succeed.
 - 🎼 If there is no struggle, there is no progress.
 - 💎 I do not know the American gentleman, god forgive me for putting two such words together.
 - 💡 Irrigators channel waters; fletchers straighten arrows; carpenters bend wood; the wise master themselves.